Primordial Black Hole formation from overlapping cosmological fluctuations: Dynamical evolution and PBH mass

-The situation differs for the case $\beta=15$, for what at $t/t_{H,1} \approx 10^3$, a new trapped region emerges (between the magenta and cyan lines in Fig.~\ref{fig:evolution_horizons_very_isolated}) that surrounds the already existing one (red line).
-Specifically, checking the expansion of the congruences $\Theta^{\pm}$ from Fig.~\ref{fig:snapshots_large_fluctuation}, it is noticed that the magenta line in Fig.~\ref{fig:evolution_horizons_very_isolated} corresponds to the new apparent horizon, whereas the cyan line to an inner horizon.
+The situation differs for the case $\beta=15$, for what at $t/t_{H,1} \approx 10^3$, a new AH emerges (between the magenta and cyan lines in Fig.~\ref{fig:evolution_horizons_very_isolated}) that surrounds the already existing one (red line).
+Specifically, checking the expansion of the congruences $\Theta^{\pm}$ from Fig.~\ref{fig:theta} in the appendix \ref{sec:extra_figures}, it is noticed that the magenta line in Fig.~\ref{fig:evolution_horizons_very_isolated} corresponds to the new apparent horizon, whereas the cyan line to the inner marginally trapped surface.
 Indeed, we have the same situation of the pair creation of the outer and inner horizons when the first apparent horizon is formed at $t_{AH}$ although it is hard to see due to the excision procedure.
 To proceed with the simulation, removing the computational domain that lies inside the new apparent horizon would be necessary.
 For this situation, when $\beta \gg 1$, the PBH mass is clearly dominated by the secondary fluctuation $\mathcal{C}_{2}$.
 This result is consistent with what was found in \cite{Nakama:2014fra} for a specific curvature profile, where the phenomena called ``double PBH formation" was noticed.

-The phenomena of formation of a double trapped surface formation instead of a single AH depends mainly on the separation of scales between the peaks of $\mathcal{C}$ controlled by the parameter $\beta$, but also on the specific profile and the amplitudes for both peaks.
-Specifically, the second peak needs to have sufficient mass excess, so that it collapses to form an apparent horizon once it reenters the cosmological horizon with the first AH not accreting a substantial amount of mass excess from the second peak before the collapse of the second peak.
-It should be also noted that, in general, the realisation of the double AH formation depends on the condition of time slicing.
+The formation of a double apparent horizon (in comparison with a single AH) depends mainly on the separation of scales between the peaks of $\mathcal{C}$ controlled by the parameter $\beta$, but also on the specific profile and the amplitudes for both peaks.
+Specifically, for the double apparent horizon formation, the first and second peaks need to have sufficient mass excess and the size of the first AH must be sufficiently small, so that the first AH does not swallow up the second peak before the second apparent horizon formation.
+It should be also noted that, in general, the realisation of the double AH formation depends on the condition of time slicing and is not gauge-independent (and thus physically observable) manner.
 That is, we may choose a different gauge for the time slicing in which only one connected trapped region continues to exist after the horizon formation.